ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/SearchAI/HeuristicSearch.rst

 .. pseudo_h3:: Eight Puzzle
     :class: underlined

 To get a better sense of how heuristics work we are going to solve the *eight puzzle*.
-In this puzzle you have 8 squares in a 3x3 grid with one open square.
+In this puzzle, you have 8 squares in a 3x3 grid with one open square.
 You make moves by sliding a piece that is next to the empty square into the gap.
 The goal is to rearrange the 8 pieces into a particular picture or pattern.

 .. image:: Images/8puzzle1.png